 A Prenuptial Agreement, also called Prenup or Pre-marital agreement, is a contract between two individuals intending to marry, which affirms, modifies, or waives a marital right or obligation during the marriage, at separation, or at the death of a spouse.

-To get help in drafting and executing this prenuptial agreement, it is recommended for you to hire a family lawyer familiar with Ohio laws.
+It is recommended for you to hire a family lawyer familiar with Ohio laws to help you draft and execute your prenuptial agreement.
 Online cheap versions can turn into a very expensive mess, as there is more than meet the eyes.
 See how Consumers Reports evaluates these online companies.

-The Prenuptial Agreement lists both of the party’s assets and liabilities upon entering their marriage and spells out how the couple will handle aspects of their marriage.
+The Prenuptial Agreement lists both of the party’s assets and liabilities upon entering their marriage.
+It spells out how the couple will handle aspects of their marriage.
 The parties should be honest and disclose all their thoughts, feelings, and assets.
-Parties should discuss the agreement early in their relationship and should not wait until just prior to the wedding to start preparations.
+Parties should discuss the agreement early in their relationship.
+They should not wait until just before the wedding to start preparations.

 A Prenuptial Agreement can affirm, modify, or waive rights and obligations.
 Common areas covered by a pre-marital agreement include spousal support, property rights, responsibility for liabilities, and the award and allocation of attorney’s fees and costs.